 A key component of this groundbreaking initiative is the establishment of a world-class Animal Cancer Centre in the OVC Health Sciences Centre.
 The centre is dedicated to cancer diagnosis, treatment, teaching and clinical research.

-ICCI Team (Left to Right): (left photo) Dr. Paul Woods (Co-Director), Dr. Kaya Skowronski (Previous Tumour Bank Coordinator); Dr. Vicky Sabine (Clinical Research Coordinator), Dr. Michelle Oblak (Co-Assistant Director), Dr. Geoff Wood (Co-Assistant Director) and Dr. Brenda Coomber (Co-Director); (right photo) Deirdre Stuart (Current Tumour Bank Coordinator).
+ICCI Team (Left to Right): (left photo) Dr. Paul Woods (former Co-Director), Dr. Kaya Skowronski (former Tumour Bank Coordinator); Dr. Vicky Sabine (former Clinical Research Coordinator), Dr. Michelle Oblak (current Co-Director), Dr. Geoff Wood (current Co-Director) and Dr. Brenda Coomber (former Co-Director); (right photo) Deirdre Stuart (Current Veterinary Biobank Coordinator).

 Mona Campbell Centre for Animal Cancer andICCI in the media:

 OVC News story interviewing Dr. Geoff Wood about the Companion Animal Tumour Sample Bank.

 ICCI Co-Assistant Director Geoff Wood recently had a “one health” study published inNature Communications comparing cancer genomes from human mucosal melanoma, canine oral melanoma and equine melanoma.
 This study was the first study to sequence equine tumours, and first to compare the genomes of the above three species (University of Guelph story here).

 CTV W5 featured a story about Max, an OVC patient and participant in an ICCI-coordinated, NIH funded multi-centre trial for dogs with osteosarcoma.
 This story highlighted two human patients who benefited from research done in canines.

 Nationalpost published an article on the important contribution that companion animal cancer patients provide by participating in clinical research studies to veterinary and human healthcare.